juji-io/datalevin/doc/compress.md

 ## Triple Compression

-Literal representation of triples in an index introduces significant redundant storage.
+Literal representation of triples in an index incurs significant redundant storage.
 For example, in `:eav` index, there are many repeated values of `e`, and in `:ave` index, there are many repeated values of `a`.
 These repetitions of head elements not just increase the storage size, but also add processing